About Public Engagement with Research

 There is an obvious need for universities to be transparent and share the fruits of research to ensure ongoing societal support for investment in research, and the need to engage the public in conversations about the big issues of our time has never been more pressing.
 Most funders support this view, asking about the impact of the research as part of the application process.
 On these pages you can find further information about Public Engagement with Research, and access resources to support your own activities:

 - How does the Medical Sciences Division engage? offers case studies and information about the diverse ways researchers bring their science to the public

 - The Medical Sciences Division’s Researchers’ Toolkit offers information on training, funding, and opportunities for Public Engagement with Research across the Division.

 - Training provides details of courses (run together with MPLS) to support researchers in developing PER activities.

 - The Medical Sciences Materials suite offers details of Divisional resources (including t-shirts, tablecloths, banners, and iPads) that are available for researchers to borrow for PER activities.

-- The Public Engagement with Research Seed Fund page offers information about central University funding for Public Engagement with Research, and includes case studies of successful projects from the Medical Sciences Division.
+- The Funding page offers information about central University funding for Public Engagement with Research, and includes case studies of successful projects from the Medical Sciences Division.